BorgwardtLab/Kernelized-Rank-Learning/README.md

     Y_pred:  n2 x m matrix of n2 samples and m drugs

-## Scripts for reproducing our experiments:
+## Scripts for reproducing our experiments
 Download and preprocess the GDSC dataset:

     python dataset.py URLs_to_GDSC_datasets.txt